frederic-perez/AmE-dictionary/data/idioms.md

 __the frosting on the cake__
 __the full monty__
 __the going thing__ :two: The latest and most popular trend, fad, or fashion. _My son came home asking to have half his head shaved—apparently, that’s the going thing these days!_
-__the golden rule__ :two: The maxim that one should treat other people the way one would like to be treated, often expressed proverbially as “Do unto others as you would have them do unto you.”
+__the golden rule__ :dart::three: The maxim that one should treat other people the way one would like to be treated, often expressed proverbially as “Do unto others as you would have them do unto you.” _My son wanted to steal the bike of a boy who stole his lunch money, so I told him that the only way to get along with people is to follow the golden rule._
 __the good, the bad, and the ugly__ Idiomatic expression used to describe a situation or set of circumstances that has both positive and negative aspects, as well as some aspects that are particularly unpleasant or difficult to deal with.
 __the grand scheme of things__
 __the granddaddy of them all__ :two: The biggest, oldest, most impressive, or most respected of a certain kind of person or thing. _I own a lot of vintage cars, but my 1926 Bentley is the granddaddy of them all._